Fashion models are, as a general rule, young men.

 The Advantages of Age: Personalize Your Look Over Time

 Younger men have the advantage of a blank slate.
 They're just starting to come into their own, and many have full control over their wardrobes for the first time.
-That leads to some experimental looks (some good and some bad), but it also requires a lot of expense and some inevitable false starts.
+That leads to some experimental young men looks (some good and some bad), but it also requires a lot of expense and some inevitable false starts.

 Older men, on the other hand, enjoy a solid starting baseline: they've got a good twenty or thirty years of accumulated clothes to work with.

 Not all of those will necessarily lend themselves to a sharp look.
 If you were a sloppy dresser for much of your life, and decided to sharpen your image up for the first time in your fifties, you've got some shopping ahead of you.